Arus2002/timetableScheduler/README.md

 # Navigate to the project directory
 cd timetableScheduler

-# Compile all C++ files
-g++ *.cpp -o main
+# Create directory for build
+mkdir build
+cd build

+# Configure the project
+cmake ..

+# Build the project
+cmake --build .

+It will create executable file #UniversityTimetableSystem

 # Usage
-After compiling the project, you can run the executable to start the scheduling process:
+Now, you can run the executable to start the scheduling process:
-./main
+./UniversityTimetableSystem

 ## Testing
 # Open main.cpp and uncomment the desired test lines

-# Recompile the program
-g++ *.cpp -o main

-# Run the program
-./main

 Project Link: https://github.com/Arus2002/timetableScheduler